Brennall/HFH-SRD/Chapter02.md

 All bards can sing, recite poetry, or play a group of instruments in a skilled manner.
 The bard chooses the type of performance that his character knows.
 A bard may take the Perform proficiency to learn other types of performances (see Chapter 4, Proficiencies).

 By reciting heroic lays and epic poems, bards can inspire courage.
-Inspiring courage requires  a few moments of oration before a battle (one round), and grants the bard’s allies within a 50' radius a +1 bonus to attack throws, damage rolls, morale rolls (for monsters or NPCs allied with the caster), and saving throws against magical fear.
+Inspiring courage requires  a few moments of oration before a battle (one round), and grants the bard's allies within a 50' radius a +1 bonus to attack throws, damage rolls, morale rolls (for monsters or NPCs allied with the caster), and saving throws against magical fear.
 The bonus lasts for 10 minutes (1 turn).
 A bard can inspire courage in any given character once per day per class level.
 (Even the most inspiring epic gets old if you hear it twice in the same day.)
 A bard cannot inspire courage on characters who are already engaged in combat.

 Because of their study of ancient annals and legends, bards possess loremastery.
 This knowledge allows them to decipher occult runes, remember ancient history, identify historic artifacts, and similar tasks.
 At 1st level, a bard must make a proficiency throw of 18+ on 1d20 to succeed in these tasks.
 The proficiency throw required reduces by 1 per level.

 This same knowledge allows bards to dabble in the arcane.
 They may attempt to use wands, staffs, and other magic Items only useable by mages.
-At 1st level, the character must make a proficiency throw of 18+ on 1d20 or the attempt backfires in some desultory way (Judge’s discretion).
+At 1st level, the character must make a proficiency throw of 18+ on 1d20 or the attempt backfires in some desultory way (Judge's discretion).
 The proficiency throw required reduces by 2 per level, to a minimum of 3+.

 Upon attaining 4th level (Annalist), the bard gains the ability to read languages, including ciphers, treasure maps, and dead languages, but not magical writings.
 A proficiency throw of 5+ on 1d20 is required.
 If the roll does not succeed, the bard may not try to read that particular piece of writing until he reaches a higher level of experience.

 When a bard reaches 5th level (Chronicler), his chronicles of battle inspire his hirelings to strive for glory.
 Any henchmen and mercenaries hired by the bard gain a +1 bonus to their morale score if the bard is there to witness and record their deeds.
-This bonus stacks with any modifiers from the bard’s Charisma or proficiencies.
+This bonus stacks with any modifiers from the bard's Charisma or proficiencies.

 Upon reaching 9th level (Bard), a bard can build a hall and become a ruler.
 When he does so, up 1d4+1 x10 0th level mercenaries and 1d6 bards of 1st-3rd level will come to apply for jobs and training.
 If hired, they must be paid standard rates for mercenaries.
 Additional rules for halls are detailed in the Campaign chapter.

 At 10th level, the bard can read and cast magic from arcane scrolls with a proficiency throw of 3+ on 1d20.
-However, a failed throw means the spell does not function as expected, and can create a horrible effect at the Judge’s discretion.
+However, a failed throw means the spell does not function as expected, and can create a horrible effect at the Judge's discretion.

 ### Template:      	     Wandering Minstrel

 Proficiencies:	     Magical Music, Diplomacy

-Starting Equipment:  Crossbow, quiver with 20 bolts, short sword, dagger, well-maintained leather armor, traveler’s tunic and sturdy boots, backpack, musical instrument, 2 week’s iron rations
+Starting Equipment:  Crossbow, quiver with 20 bolts, short sword, dagger, well-maintained leather armor, traveler's tunic and sturdy boots, backpack, musical instrument, 2 week's iron rations

 This pre-generated template represents a wandering minstrel with magic in his song.
 The template is ready for adventure.
-However, if your bard’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your bard's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Experience	   Title    	       Level	   Hit Dice 	 Arcane Dabbling    Loremastery